pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 Comment.objects.filter(timestamp__lt=datetime.now() - timedelta(days=1)).delete()
 ```

-If you were to put that (with the appropriate imports) into a script and scheduled
+If you were to put that (with the appropriate imports) into a script and run
 it, you'd get the `ImproperlyConfigured` exception described above.
 However,
 you can get it working with a management command.
 Let's say that the code for
 your `Comment` class was in `~/mysite/comments/models.py`.
 You could create a